HermanCeaser/minibank/README.md

 cargo run
 ```

-## Project Structure

-- main.rs: Handles command-line arguments and orchestrates the program execution.
-- lib.rs: Contains the core logic for parsing, searching, and testing.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.